 Thank you to #FreshTastyValentines sponsors for providing me with samples and product to use for #FreshTastyValentines recipe development without additional compensation.
 All opinions stated are my own.

-And the other recipes being shared for Foodie Extravaganza – thanks to Wendy from A Day in the Life on the Farm for hosting this month:
+And the other recipes being shared for Foodie Extravaganza's pie theme this month:

 Cheddar Leek Potato Pie by Lauren at Sew You Think You Can Cook